drexlerd/Loki/README.md

 target_link_libraries(your_target loki::parsers)
 ```

-We also provide a CMake Superbuild project [here](https://github.com/drexlerd/Loki/tree/main/tests/integration/dependencies) that takes care of downloading, buildings, and installing loki together with its dependencies.
-You can simply copy it to your project and run it similar as the Superbuild project from above.
+We also provide a CMake Superbuild project [here](https://github.com/drexlerd/Loki/tree/main/tests/integration/dependencies) that takes care of downloading, building, and installing Loki together and its dependencies.
+You can simply copy it to your project and run it similarly to the Superbuild project from above.

 ## Best Practices for Integration into Planning Systems